Canada has an interesting history with its national flags.

 The fur trading companies in Canada had been using the Red Ensign of the British Merchant Marine for almost 100 years previously flying from their far flung forts simply adding the company letters in the fly, ie HBC for Hudson’s Bay Co..
 They would also however fly the Royal Union flag.

-Within a few years (1871) and to establish a bit of identity, a variation of the British Ensign was commissioned, It included the arms of the four founding provinces/colonies of Ontario, Quebec, Nova Scotia and New Brunswick in a shield in the fly.
+Within a few years (1871) and to establish a bit of identity, a variation of the British Ensign was commissioned by the national government.
+It included the arms of the four founding provinces/colonies of Ontario, Quebec, Nova Scotia and New Brunswick within a shield placed in the fly.

 Official flag, perhaps, but not “national” flag.

 Below them was a spring of green maple leaves.
-Although fairly often seen.
-It was still unofficial.
+Although fairly often seen, it was still technically unofficial.

 Canada’s first official flag